jcaillon/valet/tests.d/1107-self-document/results.approved.md

 ## string::count

-Counts the number of occurences of a substring in a string.
+Counts the number of occurrences of a substring in a string.

 - $1: **string** _as string_:
       the string in which to search